Igonato/django-starter-2025/README.md

 cd my-project
 ```

-This template comes with a few examples that are used to test the setup and to showcase the available features.
+This template comes with a few examples that are used to test the setup and to showcase the features.
 Keep them if you're learning but in a real-life project, remove the examples folder and remove 'examples' from the `INSTALLED_APPS` in the `config/settings.py`:

 ```bash
 rm -rf examples